 image is used in

 Another really important part of the file.
 This line specifies that the `node` container should start AFTER MySQL is started.
 This is really important if you have a node app that connects to the MySQL server after starting.
 In my app after starting the node app, it synchronizes the models with the database which isn’t possible if the MySQL services are not started.
-This would result in an error and not started container
+This would result in an error and not starting container

 A really important command which is executed for my environment which I will explain later